 In the wake of recent tragedies and injustices, social media has become an echo chamber and constant back and forth leading to hurt feelings and miscommunication.
 We rarely consider how others may be feeling in conflict or how our actions can be damaging.
 You will achieve peace and effectively problem solve when knowing how to appropriately categorize your personal feelings and that of those around you.

-Here are seven reasons why you should practice emotional intelligence.
+Here are seven reasons why you should increase your emotional intelligence.

 1. You’ll Be Less Stressed